DragonRidersUnite/book/src/02-player-movement.md

 end
 ```

 This section checks for horizontal movement.
 If the left input is pressed, reduce the player's x position by 10 pixels. `-=` means, subtract the value on the right from the value on the left.
 It's the same as `args.state.player_x = args.state.player_x - 10`, but it's much more concise.
-We increase `player_x` to move right, decrease it to move left.
+We increase `player_x` to move right and decrease it to move left.

 `if` and `elsif` are conditional checks.
 The code only runs if the value is true (more specifically, truthy, but let's not worry about that yet).